 - Q: The data shows that my morning class struggles to understand core concepts.
 Why?

 - A: You may have to experiment to find the answer to this one.
 You may realize that these students needed to have some physical movement that early in the morning, even if it wasn’t education-related movement.
 Afternoon classes, however, could be tired from the day and just want to listen and work quietly.
-You may have to adapt my approach for both classes.
+You may have to adapt your approach for both classes.

 Example 4: Using Data to Group Students

-Teachers Talk: Grouping Student Based on Data
+Teachers Talk: Grouping Students Based on Data

 As I regularly look at the quiz and test results, I rearrange the seating chart several times so that I have a couple of strong and a couple of weak students at the table together to support each other.